cgpeltier/janesR/README.md

 As in the inventories example above, multiple countries can be queried by passing the country ISO codes in a vector.

+There are also functions available for saving data from the above endpoints into XML and JSON files: `get_janes_json` and `get_janes_xml`.

 **Parallel processing**

 Users can now use parallel processing to significantly speed up API pulls (by ~75%, depending on users' computers and internet connection speeds) by using the optional argument `parallel = TRUE`.

 ```{r}